james-bowman/blog/content/post/cd-pipeline-for-blogging.md

 ## Hugo

-Hugo is an open source static site generator developed in Go.
+[Hugo] is an open source static site generator developed in [Go].
 It is designed to be executed from the command line and it can be downloaded and installed locally.
 It can be downloaded [here](https://github.com/spf13/hugo/releases).

 Once installed, it can be executed on the command line to setup an initial workspace for all source site content.
 The command should be executed from within the `blog` directory created when we cloned the Github repository above.